Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Experiments

 \subsection{Experiment Setup}

 \textbf{Experiment Environment.} We conduct simulated experiments in an open-source offline advertising system with 30 advertisers of four budget levels (1.5k, 2.0k, 2.5k, and 3.0k), as in \citep{sorl, aigb}.
 The offline dataset comprises 5k trajectories generated by 20 advertisers.
 Extra detailed settings of simulated experiments are given in Appendix \ref{app:exp_simulate}.
 For real-world experiments, we conduct online A/B tests on one of the world's largest E-commerce platforms, TaoBao.
 The offline dataset comprises 200k trajectories of 10k advertisers.
 See Appendix \ref{app:exp_real_world} for extra detailed settings of real-world experiments.
-In both simulated and real-world experiments, we employ the same inverse dynamic model \citep{agrawal2016learning} used in the AIGB as the controller.
+In both simulated and real-world experiments, we employ the same inverse dynamics model from \citet{agrawal2016learning} as the controller in AIGB. {Moreover, the evaluator is trained on the entire offline dataset, and its generalization ability is evaluated using $K$-fold cross-validation with $K=5$.}